JuliaRegistries/General/README.md

 2. Are made in bad faith and/or with bad intentions
 3. Waste the time and/or energy of registry maintainers and/or members of the community

-Pull requests that violate the above rules will be rejected.
+Pull requests that violate one or more of the above rules will be rejected.

 ### Automatic merging of pull requests